ahance1065/GPA-Calculator/README.md

    g++ gpa_calculator.cpp -o gpa_calculator
 3. Follow the on-screen prompts to input your grades and credit hours.
 4. The program will output your calculated GPA.
+## Contributors
+This is just a fun independent coding project created by **Austin Hance** (ahance1065).
+Feel free to reach out to me for anything. 😤😤